EruiDev/42sh/README.md

 # 42sh
-Full shell created in C, Epitech Project
+Shell created in C language, Epitech Project
+Created by Arnau, Kattalin, Mathieu and me.